swisspush/vertx-rest-storage/README.md

     "subResources" : ["resource1", "resource2", "resource3"]
 }
 ```

+### Reject PUT requests on low memory (redis only)
+The redis storage provides a feature to reject PUT requests when the memory gets low.
+The information about the used memory is provided by the
+redis _INFO_ command.

+`Attention:` The stats received by the _INFO_ command depend on the redis version.
+The required stats are _used_memory_ and _total_system_memory_.
+Without these stats, the feature is disabled!

+#### Configuration
+To enable the feature, set the _rejectStorageWriteOnLowMemory_ property (ModuleConfiguration) to _true_.
+Additionally, the _freeMemoryCheckIntervalMs_ property can be
+changed to modify the interval for current memory usage calculation.

+#### Usage
+To define the _importance level_ of PUT requests, add the following header:
+> x-importance-level: 75

+The value defines the percentage of used memory which is not allowed to be exceeded to accept the PUT request.
+In the example above, the Request will only be acepted when
+the currently used memory is lower than 75%.
+When the currently used memory is higher than 75%, the request will be rejected with a status code _507 Insufficient Storage_.

+The higher the _x-importance-level_ value, the more important the request.
+When no _x-importance-level_ header is provided, the request is handled with the highest importance.

 ### Lock Mechanism
 The lock mechanism allows you to lock a resource for a specified time.
 This way only the owner of the lock is able to write or delete the given resource.
 To lock a resource, you have to add the following headers to your PUT / DELETE request.